 There are over 20 different species of hibiscus plants in the world, and each variety differs in size, shape, and color.
 Species of hibiscus can have separated into two categories, tropical hibiscus, and hardy hibiscus.

 - Tropical Hibiscus: Tropical hibiscus is a variation that is not able to withstand cold temperatures or climates that are below a tropical level.
-They produce blooms that are bright in color with red-orange, yellow, pink and white blooms being that most common.
+They produce blooms that are bright in color with red-orange, yellow, pink, and white blooms being the most common.
 These plants are grown in cooler regions of the world, but if they are not indoors in a greenhouse atmosphere, you can start treating this plant as an annual because it will die when the weather turns cold.

 - Hardy Hibiscus: These hibiscuses are cold-tolerant, perennial shrubs can be just as their tropical counterparts, with big showy blooms in a wide range of colors.
-A popular hardy hibiscus variety is Rosa of Sharon, with pink, white or purple flowers.
+A popular hardy hibiscus variety is Rosa of Sharon, with pink, white, or purple flowers.